 Samwell Tarly himself, and one of our favorite D&D players, John Bradley said in an interview that the final season would send every character to an all new environment that will force them to face new challenges.
 That wasn't very specific, but we do have some ideas what that could mean for all the different players in the great game.

-In the season seven finale, Cersei sent Euron Greyjoy to pick up the famous, 20,000 strong mercenaries, the Golden Company, and we think we know who will play their leader.
-An accidental slip up by the agency for actor Marc Rissmann (The Last Kingdom, Into the Badlands) indicated he will play the head of the Golden Company, Harry Strickland, in two episodes, and based on when he was expected to film, it looks like he might be there at the start of the season and for whatever force comes looking for Cersei at the end.
+In the season seven finale, Cersei sent Euron Greyjoy to pick up the famous, 20,000 strong mercenary group the Golden Company, and we think we know who will play their leader.
+An accidental slip up by the agency for actor Marc Rissmann (The Last Kingdom, Into the Badlands) indicated he will play the head of the Golden Company, Harry Strickland, in two episodes.
+Based on when he was expected to film, it looks like he might be there at the start of the season and for whatever force comes looking for Cersei at the end.

 A Whole Lot of Gendry